chawlajay/Dynamic_TODO_List/README.md

 # Dynamic_TODO_List
-This is the dynamic ToDo List, in which url is public (deployed online - herokuApp), database is mongoDB and based on node, express &amp; mongoose.
+This is the dynamic ToDo List, database is mongoDB and based on node, express &amp; mongoose.

 ### How to add a new list?
 - Go to lists page